Gabriel García Márquez: Journalism

 García Márquez began his career as a journalist while studying law at the National University of Colombia.
-In 1948 and 1949 he wrote for El Universal in Cartagena.
-From 1950 until 1952 he wrote a "whimsical" column under the name of "Septimus" for the local paper El Heraldo in Barranquilla.
+In 1948 and 1949, he wrote for El Universal in Cartagena.
+From 1950 until 1952, he wrote a "whimsical" column under the name of "Septimus" for the local paper El Heraldo in Barranquilla.
 García Márquez noted of his time at El Heraldo, "I'd write a piece and they'd pay me three pesos for it, and maybe an editorial for another three."
 During this time he became an active member of the informal group of writers and journalists known as the Barranquilla Group, an association that provided great motivation and inspiration for his literary career.
 He worked with inspirational figures such as Ramon Vinyes, whom García Márquez depicted as an Old Catalan who owns a bookstore in One Hundred Years of Solitude.
 At this time, García Márquez was also introduced to the works of writers such as Virginia Woolf and William Faulkner.
 Faulkner's narrative techniques, historical themes and use of rural locations influenced many Latin American authors.
-The environment of Barranquilla gave García Márquez a world-class literary education and a unique perspective on Caribbean culture.
 From 1954 to 1955, García Márquez spent time in Bogotá and regularly wrote for Bogotá's El Espectador.
-He was a regular film critic.
+From 1956, he spent two years in Europe, returning to marry Mercedes Barcha in Barranquilla in 1958, and to work on magazines in Caracas, Venezuela.